haiderali7066/project02/README.md

 - 👋 Hi, I’m @haider-ali
 - 👀 I’m interested in ...
 Codings
-- 🌱 I’m currently learning ... koltin
+- 🌱 I’m currently learning ...
+React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...